Social blackmailing: how protecting becomes damaging

 How to deal with negative reviews

-99% of the time, a negative review is a result of something.
-For example, because the order was delivered late to the consumer by the mailman.
-It also happens regularly that a consumer writes a negative review, even before this consumer has sent an e-mail to the customer service of the web store to make his problem known.
-In short, there is still plenty of room to do something about it.
-Don't stress when a negative review is posted by a consumer, with the proper handling of a negative review you can often ensure that the customer is still satisfied and asks 'how he or she could change the review'.
-Try to rise above the negative review and find out what the actual problem is and how you, as a merchant, can solve it.In addition, as a merchant a ten on the webwinkelkeur member page may seem like the ultimate goal, butin practice a 9.3 for example scores better than a ten.
+In addition, as a merchant, a ten on the ValuedShops membership page may seem like the ultimate goal, but in practice a 9.3, for example, scores better than a ten .
 Customers distrust a ten because it tends to perfection, something that does not exist.
 Consumers then often think "there must be a catch here, can these reviews be trusted?".
 When you have received a justified negative review share your story by responding to the review.
 Show that you too are bummed that things went the way they did and demonstrate that you are doing everything you can to resolve the issue.
 By doing this publicly (through a published response to the review on your member page) you ensure that other consumers would only trust you more.
-Therefore, do not go on the attack, even though the saying is "attack is the best defense.
-That is a soccer saying that does not translate to the customer service of an online store.
+Therefore, do not go on the attack, even though the saying "attack is the best defense" is a soccer saying that does not translate to the customer service of an online store.

-WebshopKeur does more than a paper audit
+ValuedShops does more than a paper audit

 Conclusion

-We have writtenblogs beforeabout how to deal withnegative reviews.
+We have written blogs before about how to deal with negative reviews .
 But in this blog we want to let both merchants and consumers know how we deal with merchants who try to force customers to change their ratings, with the underlying theme "that the customer will not be helped".
 We would like to hear your reaction to this.
 Do you even see an improvement in our way of working?
 Of course we would like to hear that as well.